 The Ali Sadr caves are 100 kilometers north of Hamadan and make an excellent day trip if you have your own transport.
 They are one of the largest water caves in the world.

 Hamadan Travel tips

 Where to stay in Hamadan

 Booking hostels in Iran online is rather difficult.
 Because of the sanctions, most regular sites like Booking.com or Airbnb won’t work.

 To book your hotel beforehand you either need to contact them directly or use 1stQuest

-Ordibesht Hotel is an excellent hotel in the middle of the bazaar.
+Budget: I stayed at the Ordibesht Hotel.
+An excellent hotel in the middle of the bazaar.
 The reception desk is friendly and they can arrange taxi tours if you like to visit the Ali Sadr caves

 When to visit Hamadan

 The best time to visit Hamadan is during the spring (March to May) and autumn (September to November) seasons when the weather is mild, and the temperature is comfortable for outdoor activities.
 During these months, the days are sunny, and the nights are cool, making it ideal for exploring the village and its surroundings.Summer (June to August) can be hot and dry, with temperatures reaching over 30°C (86°F), and winters (December to February) can be cold and snowy